 Summary and conclusions

-• The fundamental attribution error is a cognitive bias that causes people to underestimate the influence of environment-based situational factors on people’s behavior, and to overestimate the influence of personality-based dispositional factors.
+- The fundamental attribution error is a cognitive bias that causes people to underestimate the influence of situational (environment-based) factors on people’s behavior, and to overestimate the influence of dispositional (personality-based) factors.